zhoulaifu/hello_afl/README.md

 - make

-To instrument the program:
+To instrument and compile the program:
 -------------------------

 Suppose the fuzzer is built in ~/Downloads.

 ```
-~/Downloads/afl/afl-clang hello_stdin.c
+$~/Downloads/afl/afl-clang hello_stdin.c
 ```

 Note: